 This page contains additional information and documents about Glen Oroua School which you might find interesting.

-The Glen Oroua School board of trustees fosters student achievement by providing teaching and learning programmes which incorporate the New Zealand Curriculum (essential learning areas, essential skills, and attitudes and values) as expressed in The New Zealand Curriculum 2007 or Te Marautanga o Aotearoa.
+The Glen Oroua School board of trustees (BOT) fosters student achievement by providing teaching and learning programmes which incorporate the New Zealand Curriculum (essential learning areas, essential skills, and attitudes and values) as expressed in The New Zealand Curriculum 2007 or Te Marautanga o Aotearoa.

 Curriculum areas are: